brasilisclub/jyba/README.md

 # Feel free to contribute!

-I recognize this plugin could use some improvements, you are welcome to suggest and implement them!
+I recognize this plugin could use some improvements, you are welcome to suggest and/or implement them!

 **TODOS**:

-- add printscreens to usage steps and to commands running.
+- add printscreens to usage steps and to commands running (maybe a short video of the flow).

-\* I acknowledge the creation of this plugin can just be a demonstration of a skill issue of mine (since experienced neovim users may already have a simpler way to complete the task this plugin tries to do), however I would like to have some fun developing a neovim plugin for the first time, and, hopefully, give the community a simple way to accomplish a task!